ux-at-icfnext/herc/pages/patterns/subscription-panel.md

   - fieldname: Body copy
     type: "Paragraph "
     class: subscription_panel_body
+    notes: |-
+      Font-family: PublicSas-Thin_Regular
+      Font-size: 20 px
+      Font-weight: thinregular
-    notes: "**This section is not required"
+      **This section is not required
+    content: 200 characters maxmium
+    example: By joining our list serv, you will gain access to our latest...
 ---